What is it?

 Treatment is with oral antibiotics for an average of two weeks.
 If you undergo treatment, you will have a follow up after two weeks to check that the symptoms have improved.

-If you are treated for epididymo-orchitis, it is really important that your partner also gets treated before you have sex again to prevent reinfection.
+If you are treated for epididymo-orchitis, it is really important that your partner/s also get treated before you have sex again to prevent reinfection.

 Once you have been treated, the epididymo-orchitis will not come back unless you have unprotected sex with someone who has an untreated infection.